Debugging Django in Production on Kubernetes

 The code above prints the SQL query for getting a user with the name "rudolph".

-We can copy-and-paste the query into an interactive psql
+We can copy-and-paste the query into an interactive psql REPL for troubleshooting.

-, get the database's connection URI from its Kubernetes secret.
+To use psql, get the database's connection URI from its Kubernetes secret.

 This is easy to do when using

-Bitnami's bitnami/postgresql
+Bitnami's bitnami/postgresql Helm chart

-value is set as true
+where the serviceBindings.enabled value is set as true:

 kubectl exec -it -n chris chris-postgresql-0 -- psql "$(kubectl get secret -n chris chris-postgresql-svcbind-custo